What is Sharding in Blockchain?

 5. Better Resource Management:

 Sharding allows blockchain networks to use resources more efficiently.
-Instead of every computer in the network having to process every transaction, each shard only handles a portion of them.
+Instead of every computer on the network processing every transaction, each shard handles only a portion of them.
 This means less computing power is needed overall, making it easier for smaller devices to participate in the network.

 Challenges and Limitations of Sharding